valiodas/Simple-SPY-Tool/Readme.md

 # Features
 Easy to use
 Takes photos and records the victim's screen
 Run every time the computer is turned on.
-It is not detected by Windows Defender.
+Not detected by Windows Defender.